Do you have what it takes

 As a Literacy Volunteer, your role is one-to-one tutoring with an enrolled learner for at least two (2) hours per week, for at least one (1) year.
 Tutors are welcome and encouraged to meet with their learner for longer than the minimum 2 hours per week, and are welcome to continue beyond a year with their student.
 We find consistent instruction from a familiar person is the way our learners learn best!
 If they choose, tutors are welcome to teach multiple learners and teach more than one category of learners.

 We provide free service to two major categories of learners, and training for volunteers in each program:

-2. Basic Literacy (BL) adults: These learners, ages 18 and up, are native English speakers, who are in need of improving their reading levels.
-It is impossible to overstate that basic reading learners are highly diverse in their abilities, goals and needs.
-Some are reviewing material in order to enter into a GED program, while others may not know the alphabet.
+2. Basic Literacy (BL) adults: These learners, ages 18 and up, who are in need of improving their reading and writing skills.
+It is impossible to overstate that basic literacy learners are highly diverse in their abilities, goals and needs.
+Some are taking GED classes and need extra support in their studies, while others may not know the alphabet.
 To give you an idea, a person with a 5th grade reading level can understand a simple sentence and sign their name, but they cannot comprehend nutritional labels, a job application, legal text, or locate an intersection on a map.
 Our learners sometimes have a specific life goal such as finding, retaining, or improving employment, studying for a driver’s license, helping a child to read, or reading labels on prescription medicine.

 Throughout more than 45 years of history, Literacy New York Buffalo-Niagara has found that bridging cultures often creates unique, interesting relationships.
 Some of our most wonderful, productive, tutor/learner pairs have come out of the cross-cultural matches and we encourage tutors to seek diverse, cross-cultural matches.
 If you prefer to work with a learner of a particular gender or ethnicity please let us know, and we will do our best to accommodate.